 This is a logical question, as a machine typically assumes it owns all the resources.
 This would mean a virtual server would compete for resources with other virtual servers on the same host server.

 Each virtualized server is given an allocation of resources by a hypervisor or virtual machine monitor (VMM).
 Therefore, the virtual machine believes it has all the resources, even though it really doesn’t.
 The hypervisor allocates the host server’s resources to each individual virtual machine.
 The hypervisor can allocate storage, RAM, and other resources to each machine.

 Consolidating Services Through the Cloud and SaaS

 These tools let you move storage and processing power off your grid.
-Even if you’re not openly using cloud products for file sharing, it pushes processing power off your network, letting you save those resources for more important tasks that you can use a virtualized or dedicated server for.
-There is also savings with regards to operational costs of upkeep and electricity by moving these items off your infrastructure.
+Even if you’re not openly using cloud products for file sharing, it pushes processing power off your network, saving those resources for more important tasks for which you can use a virtualized or dedicated server.
+There are also savings regarding operational costs of upkeep and electricity by moving these items off your infrastructure.

-Sam Baskar said you can use products like SmartFile.
-It’s a “cloud vendor from whom you can subscribe compute and storage power and use them as if they are utility company.”
+Seasoned software engineer Sam Baskar said you could use products like SmartFile for reliable consolidation.
+It’s a “cloud vendor from whom you can subscribe to compute and storage power and use them as if they are a utility company.”

 Gary Feldman also had some thoughts on transitioning this way: